 - Every Move a Picture's song named "Signs of Life" is shorter in GameCube and Wii versions.

-- Race Wars game mode is exclusive for Windows (with 10 opponents), PS3 and Xbox 360 versions (with 19 opponents)
+- The Race Wars game mode is exclusive to the Windows (with 10 opponents), PS3 and Xbox 360 versions (with 19 opponents)

 - Online reward cards is exclusive for Windows, PS3 and Xbox 360 versions.

 - GameCube and some other versions have 4 players in races instead of 8.